Malin Akerman & Jack Donnelly Marry On The Beach In Mexico

 The couple first sparked dating rumors in March of 2017, and the blonde beauty announced their engagement on Instagram on October 13, 2017.

 “This sweet and loving man has stepped into our lives and stole both our hearts.
 I think we’re gonna keep him around for a while,” wrote Akerman next to a photo of the duo in which she is showing off her engagement ring.
-She added the hashtags “#engaged” and “isaidyes.”
+She added the hashtags “engaged” and “isaidyes.”

 On April 9, the Rampage star explained on Live with Kelly and Ryan that she knew Donnelly for years because he is a friend of her youngest sister’s boyfriend.
 One day, she just saw him in a new light and realized how “cute” he is.
 Plus, she said he is “brilliant” with her son, which melts her heart.